Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order

 It is imperative to distinguish the physical implications of these two mechanisms.
-Generally, an isolated single-particle band crossing ($\mathrm{Re}[\epsilon(k_c)] = 0$) does \textit{not} necessarily induce the closure of the global multi-body gap $\Delta E_{\mathrm{2D}}$, because the latter requires a collective summation over all occupied modes.
+Generally, an isolated single-particle band crossing at $k_s$ does \textit{not} necessarily induce the closure of the global multi-body gap $\Delta E_{\mathrm{2D}}$, because the latter requires a collective summation over all occupied modes.
 Thus, the intra-sector vertical lines and the inter-sector curved contours are geometrically distinct at finite sizes.
-Nevertheless, a profound topological connection unites them at the phase boundary.
-The endpoints of the single-particle zero lines---where the single-particle energy spectrum entirely closes ($\epsilon(k_c)=0$)---are marked by the yellow dots situated exactly on the dashed Lee-Yang unit circle in Fig.~\ref{fig:zeros}.
-In the thermodynamic limit ($N_{\mathrm{eff}} \to \infty$), the discrete momentum grids merge into a continuum, and these microscopic endpoints infinitely densely pack to perfectly reconstruct the macroscopic static Lee-Yang phase boundaries.
-Concurrently, the discrete red lines perfectly coalesce into the identical grey-shaded regions as illustrated in Fig.~\ref{fig:zeros}, fundamentally unifying the microscopic and macroscopic descriptions of non-Hermitian criticality.
+Nevertheless, a underlying topological connection unites them at the phase boundary.
+The endpoints of the single-particle zero lines---where the single-particle energy spectrum entirely closes ($\epsilon(k_s)=0$)---are marked by the yellow dots situated exactly on the dashed Lee-Yang unit circle in Fig.~\ref{fig:zeros}.
+As the effective system size approaches infinity ($N_{\mathrm{eff}} \to \infty$), the discrete momentum grids merge into a continuum, and these microscopic endpoints infinitely densely pack to perfectly reconstruct the macroscopic static Lee-Yang phase boundaries.
+Concurrently, the discrete red lines coalesce into the grey-shaded regions as illustrated in Fig.~\ref{fig:zeros}, directly connecting the microscopic and macroscopic descriptions of non-Hermitian criticality.

 \textbf{\textit{Biorthogonal Dynamical Quantum Phase Transitions.---}} Dynamical quantum phase transitions (DQPTs) extend the concept of equilibrium criticality into the time domain, characterized by non-analytic singularities in the real-time evolution of a quantum system.
 In non-Hermitian systems, the standard definition of the Loschmidt echo loses its physical validity due to the breakdown of probability conservation and the non-orthogonality of eigenstates.
-To capture the intrinsic topological dynamics, we adopt the biorthogonal associate state formalism.
+To capture the intrinsic topological dynamics and maintain a valid probabilistic interpretation, we adopt the biorthogonal associate state formalism \cite{Hu2024_1}.

-At $t=0$, the 2D system is prepared in the equilibrium absolute ground state $|\Psi(0)\rangle$ inside the topological phase under an initial real transverse field (designated as point O in Fig.~\ref{fig:dynamics}).
+At $t=0$, the 2D system is prepared in the lowest energy state of the finite-size Hamiltonian, denoted as $|\Psi(0)\rangle$, inside the topological phase under an initial real transverse field (designated as point O in Fig.~\ref{fig:dynamics}).
 A sudden quench to a complex target field is then executed.
 The system dynamics are governed by the fully normalized biorthogonal Loschmidt echo:

 Because the 2D lattice exactly decouples into $\xi$ identical and independent 1D effective channels, the macroscopic many-body echo strictly factorizes as: